 Marketing Regional Cuisine: A Fukui Snow Tiger in Suburban Tokyo

-“There was a famous gourmet writer, Kitaōji Rosanjin, who wrote that a piece of deep fried tofu, grilled and covered with a mound of shredded daikon looks like a tiger hiding in the snow.
-Our dish, a grilled fried tofu covered in shredded daikon called yukitora [snow tiger], gets its name from this description.
+“There was a famous gourmet writer, Kitaōji Rosanjin, who wrote that a piece of deep-fried tofu, grilled and covered with a mound of shredded daikon looks like a tiger hiding in the snow.
+Our dish, a grilled abura-age (deep-fried tofu) covered in shredded daikon called yukitora [snow tiger], gets its name from this description.
 It resembles the snow from Fukui Prefecture.”
 That’s how the chef Kashiyama Kyoko explained the name of her restaurant to us, one that borrows a poetic image from one of twentieth-century Japan’s most famous foodies.

 Tauchi Nobitaka, who runs the shop together with Kashiyama explained that the restaurant was conceived by a group of four friends who met while studying at Aoyama University.
 “As for the ingredients, Fukui mackerel, crab, and so forth, we decided on these because Kashiyama’s grandfather had always run a shop using these things to make local food.”